Jeffrey-Ede/adaptive-scans/README.md

 ## Miscellaneous

-The `misc` folder contains scripts to create graphs.
-In addition, `read_loss_log.py` can read loss logs output during training.
+The `misc` folder contains scripts to create graphs in the paper.
+In addition, `read_loss_log.py` can display loss logs output during training.

 ## Contact